Fox-Coffee/PNG-converter/README.md

-A simple program which converts all images in the images folder from WEBP or JPG format, into PNGs
+A simple program which converts all images in the images folder from WEBP or JPG format, into PNGs.
+Put the image in the JPG or WEBP format into the `images` folder, and run the program in order to convert the images